Students from home-schooled educational backgrounds are reviewed with the same care and attention to detail as all other applicants.

-- Any transcripts received from other educational institutions (i.e., community or four-year college work, local high school, etc.)
+- Any transcripts received from other educational post-secondary institutions or the local high school

 - Detailed description of the curriculum

-- Information regarding any affiliation with a state or national home-schooling organization
+- Information identifying any affiliation with a state or national home-schooling organization

 - Letter of recommendation from a teacher (or person in a "teacher" role)